jackdbd/fosdem-dl/README.md

 Download all talks from a [FOSDEM](https://fosdem.org/) conference track in a specific year.

-## Usage
+## Installation

 >[!IMPORTANT]
 > At the moment this project is only available on [GitHub Releases](https://github.com/jackdbd/fosdem-dl/releases) as [Babashka uberjar](https://book.babashka.org/#_uberjar).

-To run this project you will need to have:
+To use the CLI you will need to have:

 1. [Babashka](https://babashka.org/) installed on your machine.
 1. A [pod-jackdbd-jsoup](https://github.com/jackdbd/pod-jackdbd-jsoup) binary for your combination of OS/architecture.